gesellkammer/csoundengine/docs/Builtin-Opcodes.rst

 Built-in Opcodes
 ================

+Whenever an :class:`~csoundengine.engine.Engine` is created, some user-defined opcodes (``UDO``) are defined, which can be used from any code within this :class:`~csoundengine.engine.Engine`.

 1. Bus Opcodes
 ==============

-These opcodes are present whenever a csound :class:`csoundengine.engine.Engine` is created with ``numAudioBuses > 0``.
+These opcodes are present whenever a csound :class:`~csoundengine.engine.Engine` is created with ``numAudioBuses > 0`` (enabled by default).
 They implement a pool of audio buses.
 The number of buses in the pool is determined by the `numAudioBuses` argument.
 An audio bus contains audio from the same performance cycle; all active buses are cleared at the end of the cycle so they cannot be used to implement feedback or pass audio to instrument instances with a lower priority.

-A bus can be created in python via :meth:`Engine.assignBus` or directly in csound via ``busassign``
+A bus can be created in python via :meth:`csoundengine.engine.Engine.assignBus` or directly in csound via ``busassign``

+These user-defined-opcodes are also present for offline rendering

 -----